yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

        ./ptp4l -E -2 -H -i eth0 -l 7 -m -q -p /dev/ptpN

-On a Linux PC which does not supoort hardware timestamping, the following command starts a ptp4l-over-L2 master using software timestamping.
+On a Linux PC which does not support hardware timestamping, the following command starts a ptp4l-over-L2 master using software timestamping.